kbitGit/cert-manager-webhook-hostingde/README.md

 data:
   api-key: your-key-base64-encoded
 ```
 Beware the API token does not work with the webhook, if it contains a backslash.
-The Go Json Marshal escapes the backslash, causing the API token to be invalid.
+The Go Json library escapes the backslash, causing the API token to be invalid.

 E.g. A sequence in the token of '\\\*' gets converted to '\\\\\*'.